I Can Only Imagine 2

-I Can Only Imagine 2 is an upcoming American Christian biographical drama film directed by Andrew Erwin and Brent McCorkle, from a screenplay written by McCorkle.
-It serves as the sequel to I Can Only Imagine (2018).
+I Can Only Imagine 2 is a 2026 American Christian biographical drama film directed by Andrew Erwin and Brent McCorkle, from a screenplay written by McCorkle.
+It is the sequel to I Can Only Imagine (2018).

-I Can Only Imagine 2 is scheduled to be released in the United States by Lionsgate on February 20, 2026.
+I Can Only Imagine 2 was released in the United States by Lionsgate on February 20, 2026.
+The film received mixed reviews from critics and grossed $18.7 million against an $18 million budget.